12 Haqqani network commanders killed in Afghanistan

 -

-At least 12 commanders of Haqqani network were killed in an operation by Afghan forces in the country's Khost province, officials said on Monday.
+Afghan forces on Monday killed at least 12 commanders belonging to the Haqqani network terror group in an operation in Khost province in eastern Afghanistan, the country's intelligence agency said.

-The National Directorate of Security (NDS) -- Afghanistan's intelligence agency -- said in a statement that the commanders were involved in destructive and terrorist activities in the province, TOLO News reported.
+In a statement, the National Directorate of Security (NDS) said that the operation took place in Sabari district in the province, TOLO news reported.

-One member of the Haqqani network was wounded and three others were arrested in the operation which was carried out in Sabari district, the statement said.
+The Haqqani commanders were involved in terror activities in Khost province.
+While one member was injured, three others were arrested during the operation, the NDS said.

-A number of weapons and explosives were also seized during the operation.
+Security forces recovered a huge number of weapons and explosives, the agency added.The Haqqani Network is widely believed to have links with the Taliban and is active in Khost, Paktia and Paktika, all located in the eastern part Afghanistan.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)